vechain/validator-hub/README.md

 ## Rules

-1. The validator must be queued or active on Stargate Mainnet
+1. The validator must be queued or active on the appropriate Stargate network (mainnet, testnet, or devnet)
 2. Logo is required
-3. The directory name under `/validators` must be the validator's master address in lowercase
+3. The directory name under the appropriate network folder (`/validators/main/`, `/validators/test/`, or `/validators/devnet/`) must be the validator's master address in lowercase
 4. Short and simple descriptions
 5. Comply with directory & contents rules
 6. One validator per submission
+7. Submit to the correct network folder based on where your validator is active

 > This is only for validators currently queued or active on Stargate.
 If you are not yet registered as a validator, go to https://app.stargate.vechain.org/new-validator.